 What Is a Belly in a Sewer Pipe?

-What Causes Sewer Bellies?
+What Causes a Belly in a Sewer Line?

-A sewer line must also have the correct slope in order to use gravity to its advantage when moving waste away from the home or building.
-A trenchless professional will use the best tools of the trade (such as video cameras and locator wands) to ensure proper slope in a plumbing installation thereby preventing excess build-up.
+A sewer line must also have the correct slope and grade in order for gravity to transport waste away from the home or building.
+Trenchless sewer line professionals use the most advanced tools available (including video cameras and locator wands) to ensure proper slope, thereby preventing bellies in the line and subsequent buildup of sediment.

-How Can You Diagnose the Problem?
+How Can You Diagnose a Sewer Line Belly?

-How to Repair Bellied Sewer Pipes
+How to Repair Bellied Sewer Pipes?

 Trust the Experts